Ricardicus/ric-script/doc/sphinx/buildRootMod/html/_sources/syntaxwalkthrough.rst.txt

 statements as means to initialize lists.
 If a statement is an empty expression, it will be placed on the stack.
 The stack will later on empty itself into the list that is initialized.
-For example, you can do this: dsdsds
+For example, you can do this:

 .. code-block:: bash